 How to book a tour

-Paris walking tours are available every day of the week and there are usually different times to choose from.
+Paris walking tours run every day of the week and there are usually different schedules to choose from.
 Keep in mind that on Tuesday many of the city's museums are closed, so it can be a good day to take a walking tour through the streets of Paris.
-If you want to avoid the crowds choose night tours and avoid weekends in high season.
+If you want to escape the crowds choose night tours and avoid weekends in high season.

 The price of the tours may vary depending on the area and the tour, but I recommend that you don't miss the opportunity to take a guided tour of Paris for the money.
-There are different prices (for example, a private tour or a boat tour is more expensive) and some are very affordable; I promise you that, with all that you will learn, you will amortize every euro invested.
+There are different prices (for example, a private tour or a boat tour is more expensive) and some very affordable to the pocket; I promise you that, with all you will learn, you will amortize every euro invested.

-The guides who run these tours know Paris inside out.
-Take advantage and ask them for recommendations on where to eat, what to visit according to your preferences, where to buy original souvenirs, what is the best area to go out and party...
+The guides who conduct these tours know the city of Paris to perfection.
+Take advantage and ask them for recommendations on where to eat, what to visit according to your preferences, where to buy original souvenirs, which is the best area to go out and party...
 The day before you can make a list of questions; they will be happy to answer them during the tour or at the end of it.

 Frequently asked questions